 Bake the potatoes in a 350-degree F. oven for 1 hour.
-Peel and mash them.
+Peel and mash or rice them.

-In a bowl, combine the egg yolks, salt, nutmeg, and parmesan cheese.
+In a bowl, combine the eggs, salt, nutmeg, and parmesan cheese.

 To shape the gnocchi, hold a fork with the concave (top-side) facing you.

 With the index finger of your other hand, press the dough piece just below the top of the fork.
 Pull down toward the fork's handle and allow the dough to roll over on itself.
 The pieces should have ridges on one side formed by the tines of the fork and a depression on the other formed by your finger. *